Recognize the warning signs and file a report.

 Even if you are questioning or unsure, it’s always better to talk to someone about a person or situation of concern.
 Translation services are available to assist in information-gathering procedures if necessary.

 All TTAM team members have received professional training in threat assessment and management.
 Common basic training helps to ensure consistency in procedures used in assessing these critical situations.

 TTAM members, trained in assessing and taking action regarding threatening behavior or direct threats, receive your referral, assess the information and make a decision about whether the community member will be further assessed or other action is indicated.
 However, reporting concerning behavior is the most critical step.
-To make a TTAM referral, please contact University Police (see sidebar); use the TTAM group email, or use EthicsPoint.
-During business hours you can contact a TTAM team member.
+To make a TTAM referral, please contact University Police (see sidebar); use the TTAM group email, or use Awareity, the threat assessment and management reporting system.

 No. Tufts University is sensitive to concerns related to retaliation against individuals who in good faith report acts of violence, concerning behavior or statements, or potential threats, or who participate in an investigation under this policy.
 Retaliating against a person who has made a report under this policy or who has participated in an investigation is prohibited.
 Retaliation includes, but is not limited to, ostracizing the person, pressuring the person to drop the report or not participate in the investigation, or taking other adverse action against the person.
 The University will respond to and investigate all reports of retaliation.
 An individual who engages in retaliation under this policy will be subject to discipline in accordance with the University’s student and employee disciplinary policies, as applicable.